 All this blood and brutality serves a purpose, though.
 RoboCop is literally and figuratively about losing your humanity.
 Whether it be losing your arms and legs to cybernetic implants or your soul to faceless megacorps.
 RoboCop takes aim at corporations and doesn’t miss.

-A real thinker of a movie, Ex Machina is as sleek and streamlined as the robots at the centre of its plot.
-Telling the story of a programmer who’s invited to administer the Turing test to an intelligent android by his boss, it’s a compelling film that blends a psychological thriller with science fiction.
+A real thinker of a movie, Ex Machina is as sleek and streamlined as the robots at the centre of its (clearly Philip K. Dick-inspired) plot.
+Telling the story of a programmer who’s invited to administer the Turing test to an intelligent android by his boss, it’s a compelling film that blends a psychological thriller movie with science fiction.

 Ex Machina might not be the most bombastic of movies on this list.
-Still, its memorable and existentially terrifying ending ensures it stays with the audience long after they’ve left the theatre.
+Still, the A24 movie‘s memorable and existentially terrifying ending ensures it stays with the audience long after they’ve left the theatre.

 A cyberpunk masterpiece, wrapped in black leather and wearing cool sunglasses.
 Drawing influence from anime and martial arts movies, The Matrix is an iconic piece of science-fiction that introduced western audiences to “bullet time”.

 Woah: How to watch The Matrix in order

 With fantastically choreographed fight scenes, deep themes about identity, and some unforgettable set pieces, The Matrix is an astonishing work of fiction.
 Although the less said about the sequels, the better…